Rory Wilson: Aston Villa

+Sturm Graz loan

+On 6 February 2026, Wilson signed for Austrian Bundesliga club Sturm Graz on loan until the end of the season.
+Wilson made his debut for Sturm Graz II in the 2.
+Liga in March 2026.

 International career

 Wilson has represented Scotland at youth international level.
 In September 2022, Wilson stated he was "shocked" after being called up to the Scotland under-21 side.

 Wilson debuted against Wales for the Under-17 side in 2021 and has since represented Scotland Under-17's in numerous friendly matches, European Championship qualifiers and European Championship finals matches.
 He has scored more goals than has made appearances for the Under-17s and has since made 2 appearances for the Under-21's.